Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/native_vlan.md

 * Step 1: You can create a VLAN
 * Step 2: You can assign a native VLAN to the physical interface
 * Step 3: You can configure an IP address on the VLAN interface
-* Step 4: You can successfully ping the other switch’s VLAN interface
+* Step 4: You can successfully ping the other switch's VLAN interface

 [Back to Index](./index.md)